benkrause/dynamic-evaluation/README.md

 --data    -location of the data corpus

+--grid    -hyperparameter grid search over lambda and eta, gives both valid and test error

+--gridfast    -same as grid, but only uses first 30k validation tokens for search

---val    -measure validation error instead of test error (use for hyperparameter tuning)
+--val    -measure validation error instead of test error

 --gpu    -specify a gpu device, uses device 0 by default (set negative for cpu)